Why NADI and not ADI 2.0?

 What webserver is required?

-Does Next ADI support OpenLDAP, Active Directory Federation Services (AD FS) or Microsoft Azure?
+Does NADI support OpenLDAP, Active Directory Federation Services (AD FS) or Microsoft Azure?

 Is Azure Active Directory supported?

-No. Azure Active Directory (AAD) does not expose LDAP so there is no way to access your AAD users.
+No. Azure Active Directory (AAD) does not expose LDAP so there is no way to query or authenticate your AAD users.

 Is Azure Active Directory Domain Services supported?

 We do not support Azure Active Directory Domain Services (AAD DS) but from a technical point of view it works.
-AAD DS exposes LDAP so you can use all features from Next ADI.
+AAD DS exposes LDAP, so you can use all features of NADI.

 Which Active Directory versions are supported?